 Used vehicles are generally offered at our dealerships for an average of approximately 45 days.
 At the end of 90 days, vehicles which have not been sold to a retail buyer are generally offered at auction, or in limited circumstances, sold to a wholesaler.
 Certain used vehicles acquired by us as "trade-ins" may not be suitable for sale in our used vehicle business because of their age, mileage or physical condition.
 Rather than reconditioning these vehicles for resale by us, we typically sell these vehicles immediately in the auction market, or in limited circumstances, sell them to a wholesaler.
-We do not regularly transfer used vehicles among our dealerships, except to provide balanced inventories of used vehicles at each of our dealerships.
 We have a team of used inventory analysts that monitor our dealerships' used inventory appraisal values, reconditioning costs, pricing, online marketing, stocking levels, turnover, and return on investment.
 The used vehicle analysts also monitor the amount of time it takes from purchasing the vehicle at auction or trade-in until the unit is marketed to the public.
 We believe that monitoring these various processes will result in greater sales volumes, higher turnover, and ultimately greater return on investment.